RandomStudio/tether-egui/README.md

 Launch without Tether (build your UI only) by passing `--tether.disable`

-Specify a different MQTT Broker, and optionally a username and password: `--tether.host 192.168.2.4 --tether.user username --tether.password passw0rd!`

 More options: `--help`
 ## Widgets available
 - Floating-point Number (64bit)